 The following graphic summarizes the key steps for making Mongolian Beef:

 Tools and Ingredients To Make Mongolian Beef

-- Soy Sauce: Our favorite is San-J Low Sodium which has no preservatives.
+- Soy Sauce: You can use low sodium soy sauce if you’d like to lower your salt intake.
+I used Kikkoman.
+San-J Low Sodium is also a good brand and has no preservatives.
 365 is a budget-friendly option that’s organic too.

 - 1 1/2 lb flank steak cut into 2-inch strips